Skip to content Skip to footer

 • Excessive sun exposure can damage skin and veins, particularly on the face, making thread veins more likely to develop.
 Wearing sunscreen can protect your skin and help prevent the appearance of veins.

-Can thread or spider veins lead to varicose veins?
+Could thread or spider veins lead to varicose veins?

 Many patients who come to us about their thread veins do so as a cosmetic concern, but thread veins can sometimes indicate underlying conditions.
 In many cases, thread or spider veins may be linked to hidden varicose veins, which are larger, deeper veins that can feed the smaller, visible veins on the surface.
 If left untreated, these underlying varicose veins could lead to more serious issues like swelling, pain, or even venous insufficiency.
 It’s important to explore the causes of thread veins with a medical professional, especially if they cause discomfort, pain, or swelling.
 They may recommend diagnostic tests like an ultrasound to identify any deeper vein problems.